tpwres/teczki-polskiego-wrestlingu/content/o/ptw.md

 This launched a wave of similar, shorter statements from other roster members, claiming they're going to stay with PTW through thick and thin, and would rather go down together with the organization rather than leave it because of its problems.

 PTW's fate was uncertain at that point, with multiple exits and nothing in the way of official announcements.
-This silence was briefly interrupted by a tragic event: [John "Bad Bones" Klinger](@/w/bad-bones.md), who was portraying a villain plotting to destroy PTW from within, died from a heart attack on May 20th, at the age of 40 and in the middle of his retirement tour.
+With one exception: a tribute post commemorating [John "Bad Bones" Klinger](@/w/bad-bones.md), who died from a heart attack on May 20th.
-This prompted PTW to break kayfabe (Klinger was feuding with Pawłowski), and release an obituary thanking him for his contributions and remembering him as a great professional, and legend of the European scene.

 On May 29th, Ryucon, a manga themed fan meeting (which previously hosted PTW events in [2022](@/e/ptw/2022-07-31-ptw-x-ryucon.md) and [2023](@/e/ptw/2023-07-16-ptw-x-ryucon.md)), [announced][ptw-ryucon-3] that they're hosting a third PTW event.
 However, as of June 5th, not a single mention on the show was made on PTW's official social media channels.